nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 a particular blood pressure measurement was made.

 Modeling and data wrangling are always difficult, even for experts.
-Requiring every DCC to model their metadata using all possible features of the [full (Level 2) C2M2 model](../draft-C2M2_ER_diagrams/Level-2-C2M2-model.png) as a precondition for submitting metadata to CFDE would be infeasible for several important reasons (apart from creating avoidable and unnecessary onboarding delays).
+Requiring every DCC to represent their metadata using all possible features of the [full Level 2 C2M2 model](#level-2-the-full-c2m2-model) as a precondition for submitting metadata to CFDE would be infeasible for several important reasons (apart from creating avoidable and unnecessary onboarding delays).